 - 1. Unless otherwise noted, all specifications in this table are based on estimates and simulations or empirical data.
 These specifications will be updated with characterized data from silicon measurements at a later date. - Adherence to the voltage specifications for the processor are required to ensure reliable processor operation.
 Each processor is programmed with a maximum valid voltage identification value (VID), which is set at manufacturing and can not be altered.
-Individual maximum VID values are calibrated during manufacturing such - manufacturing and can not be altered.
 Individual maximum VID values are calibrated during manufacturing such that two processors at the same frequency may have different settings within the VID range.
-Note this differs from the VID employed by the processor during a power management event (Thermal Monitor 2, Enhanced Intel SpeedStep® Technology, or Extended HALT State).
+Note this differs - from the VID employed by the processor during a power management event (Thermal Monitor 2, Enhanced Intel SpeedStep® Technology, or Extended HALT State).
 4. These voltages are targets only.
 A variable voltage source should exist on systems in the event that a different voltage is required.
 See Section 2.3 and Table 2 for more information.
 5. The voltage specification requirements are measured across VCC_SENSE and VSS_SENSE lands at the socket with a 100 MHz bandwidth oscilloscope, 1.5 pF maximum probe capacitance, and 1 MΩ minimum impedance.
 The maximum length of ground wire on the probe should be less than 5 mm.
-Ensure external noise from the system is not coupled into the oscilloscope probe.
+Ensure external noise from the system is not counted into the oscilloscope probe - system is not coupled into the oscilloscope probe.

 6. Refer to Table 5 and Figure 1 for the minimum, typical, and maximum V{CC} allowed for a given current.
-The processor should not be subjected to any V{CC} and I{CC} combination wherein V{CC} exceeds V{CC_MAX} for a given current. - current. - $I{CC\ MAX}$ specification is based on the $V{CC\ MAX}$ loadline.
+The processor should not be subjected to any V{CC} and I{CC} combination wherein V{CC} exceeds V{CC_MAX} for a given - 7.
+These processors have CPUID = 06F7h

+- 8. I{CC_MAX} specification is based on the V{CC_MAX} loadline.
 Refer to Figure 1 for details.
-The maximum instantaneous current the processor will draw while the thermal control circuit is active (as indicated by the assertion of PROCHOT#) is the same as the maximum I{CC} for the processor. - V{TT} must be provided via a separate voltage source and not be connected to V{CC} .
-This specification is measured at the land. - 10.
-Baseboard bandwidth is limited to 20 MHz. - 11.
+9. These Processors have CPUID = 06FBh - 10.
+The maximum instantaneous current the processor will draw while the thermal control circuit is active (as indicated by the assertion of PROCHOT#) is the same as the maximum I{CC} for the processor.
+11. V{II} must be provided via a separate voltage source and not be connected to V{CC}.
+This specification is measured - at the land. - 12.
+Baseboard bandwidth is limited to 20 MHz. - 13.
 This is maximum total current drawn from V{TT} plane by only the processor.
 This specification does not include the current coming from R{TT} (through the signal line).
 Refer to the Voltage Regulator-Down (VRD) 11.0 Processor Power Delivery Design Guidelines For Desktop LGA775 Socket to determine the total I{TT} drawn by the system.
 This parameter is based on design characterization and is not tested.